Student Rights and Responsibilities Important Topics to Discuss with Your Child

 At the 5th unexcused absence, the school will contact the parents and/or guardians to develop an attendance plan.
-If a student accumulates 10 or more unexcused absences, an attendance conference will be scheduled and the attendance officer will be notified.
+If a student accumulates 10 or more unexcused full day absences, an attendance conference will be scheduled and the attendance officer or specialist will be notified.

-Help is Available: Parents and/or guardians are encouraged to contact their child’s school if they are concerned that their child is not regularly attending school.
+Parents and/or guardians are encouraged to contact their child’s school if they are concerned that their child is not regularly attending school.
 We want parents/guardians to know that we will work with them if attendance issues begin to accumulate.

 For additional information on school attendance, please visit www.fcps.edu/attendance

 The National Center on Addiction and Substance Abuse defines vaping as, “the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device.”
 Though it may look like water vapor, the aerosol actually contains many harmful toxic chemicals such as nicotine aerosol which have been linked to cancer, as well as respiratory and heart diseases.

 “E-cigarettes” refer to any electronic vaporizer and are also known by many other names, such as e-cigs, vaporize, e-hookahs, mods, Juul pens, or vape pens.

 The Juul “pen,” which looks like a flash drive, has become very popular with teens.
 A Juul “pod” contains the nicotine of 20 cigarettes, and rates of addiction to vaping are very high.